gkan144/marsrover/readme.md

 commands in the [COMMANDS](./src/values.js#L16) enumeration.
 Also, commands can be added programmatically by updating those objects during runtime.

-The solution also contains unit tests for the fileReader and robot code under [test](./test).
+The solution also contains unit tests for the [fileReader](./test/src/fileReader.test.js) and [robot](./test/src/robot.test.js) code under [test](./test).
 The tests make use of the following libraries:
 - [mocha](https://mochajs.org/): Test runner
 - [chai](http://chaijs.com/): Assertion library
 - [sinon.js](http://sinonjs.org/): Spy, Stub and Mocking library

 ## Instructions
 The application itself does not require any dependencies.
-As such you do not need to do `yarn install` or `npm install` before running.
+As such, you do not need to do `yarn install` or `npm install` before running.
 In order to execute the solution you can use `yarn start` or `npm start`.
 If you want to run it in debug mode, where you can see extra output for each operation taken by the robots, use `yarn run debug` or `npm run debug`.

 In order to execute the unit tests you will need to install the dev dependencies by using the commands stated before.
-In order to run the tests use `yarn test` or `npm test`.
+You can run the tests by using `yarn test` or `npm test`.